Flagellum Macro or micro. Big or small. Biggest or smallest.

 (b) Life originated because of finely tuned design.

-If (a) is correct, then life has no ultimate meaning; we are merely a product of accidental chemical and electrical impulses.
-If (b) is correct, then something that is designed must have a designer, and if a Designer (God) exists, then life by definition possesses deep spiritual and metaphysical meaning beyond our full mortal comprehension.
+If (a) is correct, then life has no ultimate meaning; we are merely a product of accidental chemical and electrical impulses - no plan and no purpose.
+If (b) is correct, then something that is designed must have a designer, and if a Designer (God) exists, then life by definition possesses deep spiritual and metaphysical meaning beyond our mortal comprehension.

 The development of electron microscopes in the early 1930s opened up a tiny world that previous scientists could not have imagined.
 The further we examine the realm of microscopic life, the more we discover astonishing complexity.

 DNA operates like an enormous computer code, and where there is a code there must be a coder, where there is a message there must be a messenger.
-Additionally, DNA doesn’t mutate to create large amounts of new information necessary to produce increasingly complex body types.
-In the same way, typos are mistakes (like mutations) that do not add substantive new information to an essay.
-You don't get new and intelligent chapters in a book by random typos.
+Additionally, DNA doesn’t mutate to create new information necessary to produce increasingly complex body types.
+In the same way that typos are mistakes that do not add substantive new information to an essay, DNA mutations do not generate new and more complex bodies.
+You don't get new and intelligent chapters of information in a book through random typos.
 The complexity of DNA information instead represents positive evidence for an intelligent designer.

-Many other biological systems are equally or even more complex: the human eye, biochemistry of vision, blood clotting, cell membranes, antibodies, photosynthesis, and many more.
+Countless other biological systems are equally or even more complex: the human eye, biochemistry of vision, blood clotting, cell membranes, antibodies, photosynthesis, and many more.
 All are composed of different parts that must come together in extremely intricate ways for the system to function properly.
 Furthermore, these disparate parts possess no function apart from the system in which they operate.
-Yet, these parts somehow develop and assemble together to collectively produce a phenomenally intricate system such as human vision or a flagellum.
-The more we discover about micro-complexity, the clearer it becomes that random chance simply cannot stand up to sustained scrutiny.
+Yet, if there is no Designer, these parts must somehow develop separately (with no independent purpose) and then assemble together unguided in order to collectively produce a phenomenally intricate system such as human vision or a flagellum.
+The more we discover about micro-complexity, the clearer it becomes that random, indiscriminate development simply cannot stand up to sustained scrutiny.

-Still, many scientists steadfastly refuse any other possibility beyond a random, natural (material, physical) explanation for the origin and complexity of life.
-As Dr. Richard Lewontin, biologist and geneticist, asserts:
+Still, some scientists steadfastly refuse any other possibility beyond a random, natural (material, physical) explanation for the origin and complexity of life.
+As Dr. Richard Lewontin, biologist and geneticist, asserted:

 “We take the side of science in spite of the patent absurdity of some of its constructs, in spite of its failure to fulfill many of its extravagant promises of health and life, in spite of the tolerance of the scientific community for unsubstantiated just-so stories, because we have a prior commitment, a commitment to materialism… Moreover, that materialism is an absolute, for we cannot allow a Divine Foot in the door.”